Understand your needs

 One person – the victim – sends some kind of sensitive data online.
 This could be an email, for example, or a password.
 Then there is an intended recipient – an application, website, or person.

 Between them, we have the “man in the middle”.
 This is the malicious actor who watches data as it travels between the victim and their intended recipient, ready to intercept and manipulate the communication when the time is right.
+You can watch our video for more information on this method of attack.

 It all begins with interception.

 A simple way for a hacker to intercept data is by setting up trap Wi-Fi hotspots.
 These will not be password protected, so anyone can log on.
-By naming the connection appropriately – the brand of a nearby cafe, for example – criminals can trick users into logging on.
+By naming the connection appropriately – the brand of a nearby café, for example – criminals can trick users into logging on.
 Once the victim is online, with all their data passing through the hacker’s hotspot, they’re completely exposed.

 There's a range of different MITM attacks, but they all depend on one formula: get between the victim and the intended recipient.